amwis/sentenceparser/README.md

 This is a maven project with surefire plugin as dependency

 * Easiest option is to run it inside an IDE (tested in Intellij)
-* Alternatively go to project root and run `mvn test`
+* Alternatively go to project root and run `mvn test` (assuming maven is installed on the machine)